English Language Learners (ELL)

 Students who are English Language Learners (ELLs) need guidance in developing both academic and interpersonal communication skills.
 Teachers of ELLs are charged with the task of developing English language proficiency and teaching grade level content.

-According to English proficiency expert Jim Cummings, teachers of ELLs must understand the difference between social language (Basic Interpersonal Communication Skills) and academic language acquisition (Cognitive Academic Language Proficiency).
+According to English proficiency expert Jim Cummins, teachers of ELLs must understand the difference between social language (Basic Interpersonal Communication Skills) and academic language acquisition (Cognitive Academic Language Proficiency).

 Read More about Basic Interpersonal Communication Skills (BICS) and Cognitive Academic Language Proficiency (CALP).Read More about Basic Interpersonal Communication Skills (BICS) and Cognitive Academic Language Proficiency (CALP).